EphemeralElixir/Unplanned/README.md

 - The components related to the meeting/rejecting requests are grouped inside the meeting/ directory.

 #### Server-side
+- There are almost no HTTP ajax requests used in this application, so don't go lookin' for them.
+- Most of the heavy-duty work is in socket.js
+- The server uses sockets as a medium for clients to send and listen for individual requests.
+You can get really creative since it is very simple and flexible to use

 Server-side is heavily dependent on using websockets, since the app requires real-time data communication.
 We use the lightweight Socket.io JS framework.

 Keep in mind that socket connections are an upgraded version of HTTP, which effectively trims the data being sent back and forth between client and server (to a couple of bytes) and allows real-time communication.
 After the initial "handshake" between the server and client, the server does not need to wait for a request before sending back any data -- it can push data back and forth, to and from clients whenever it needs, through **event emitters** and **event listeners**.